+Free and confidential short-term counseling services are available to all undergraduate and graduate students.
 Students are encouraged to speak with a therapist any time there is an issue prohibiting their success at SVA.
-Counseling offers the opportunity to talk with a licensed mental health professional who can offer non-judgmental feedback and support, and also advocate for the student.
-Free and confidential short-term counseling services are available to all undergraduate and graduate students.
-Our therapists can also help students find long-term treatment options in the community.
+Counseling offers the opportunity to talk with a licensed mental health professional who can offer nonjudgmental feedback and support, and also advocate for the student.
+Our therapists can also help students find longer-term treatment options in the community.